FeintGS/debian-rice/README.md

 </details>

 # Contributing
-Pull requests and issues are welcome and appreciated.
+Pull requests and issues are always welcome!
+Feel free to ask me questions and share feedback.

 # License
 Please see [LICENSE.md](LICENSE.md) for details.